edithatogo/SALib/docs/user_guide/wrappers.rst

 `mutable default argument <https://docs.python-guide.org/writing/gotchas/#mutable-default-arguments>`_ behavior.

+If :mod:`p_tqdm` is installed, progress bars will be displayed during parallel execution.

 A further consideration is that imported modules/packages are not made available to workers in cases where functions are defined in the same file SALib is used in.
 Running the previous example with :code:`.evaluate(wrapped_linear, nprocs=2)`